ArcRanges/genres-api-node-mongodb/readme.md

 - lodash: 4.17.21 - array & object manipluations
 - mongodb: 3.6.5 - backend NoSQL database
 - mongoose: 5.12.1 - framework for connecting with mongodb
+- pug: 3.0.2 - for HTML templating and rendering
 - winston: 3.3.3 - logging information to files
 - winston-mongodb: 5.0.7 - winston helper to connect with mongodb